Skip to main content

 Dosage form: Injection

-Company: Immunomedics, Inc.
+Company: Gilead Sciences, Inc.

-Treatment for: Breast Cancer, Urothelial Carcinoma
+Treatment for: Breast Cancer

-• Trodelvy is indicated for the treatment of adult patients with:
+- Trodelvy is indicated for the treatment of adult patients with:

--Unresectable locally advanced or metastatic triple-negative breast cancer (mTNBC) who have received two or more prior systemic therapies, at least one of them for metastatic disease.
+- unresectable locally advanced or metastatic triple-negative breast cancer (mTNBC) who have received two or more prior systemic therapies, at least one of them for metastatic disease.

-• Trodelvy is administered via intravenous infusion once weekly on Days 1 and 8 of a continuous 21-day treatment cycle.
+- Trodelvy is administered via intravenous infusion once weekly on Days 1 and 8 of a continuous 21-day treatment cycle.
 The first Trodelvy infusion is given over 3 hours, with future doses given over 1 to 2 hours if the first dose is tolerated well.
 Premedication is required to help prevent infusion reactions, and chemotherapy-induced nausea and vomiting.

-• The Trodelvy product label carries a boxed warning for severe neutropenia and severe diarrhea.
-Common adverse reactions include neutropenia, nausea, diarrhea, fatigue, alopecia, anemia, vomiting, constipation, decreased appetite, rash and abdominal pain.
+- The Trodelvy product label carries a boxed warning for severe neutropenia and severe diarrhea.
+Warnings and precautions include hypersensitivity reactions, severe nausea/vomiting, and embryo-fetal toxicity.

 Development timeline for Trodelvy